Adult nurse

 Work experience

-It's also a good idea to visit hospitals and either shadow a practice nurse or talk to nurses directly about the role.
+It's also a good idea to visit a hospital or GP surgery and either shadow a practice nurse or talk to nurses directly about the role.
+You could also attend nursing insight days or virtual events offered by universities or NHS trusts.

 Find out more about the different kinds of work experience and internships that are available.